 Deletes files using a simple wild card mechanism.
 The command first asks for the name of the directory to be searched and then asks for the partial file name for the search.
 The partial file name is the initial characters of the file names you want.
 For example, if you type 'ABC', the Filer searches for any file beginning with 'ABC'.
-If you type <cr> searches for any file beginning with 'ABC'.
-If you type <cr> nathefiles in the directory match.
+If you type <cr>, all files in the directory match.
 After the directory search, D(eleteFiles prompts you to enter whether or not you want to delete the files, if any, that match the partial name.
 Type <ESC> to stop file deletion before going through the whole directory.